cobot/reminders/README.md

-Reminders is an Cobot app that sends an email to each member of a space a number of days before the next invoice is due.
+Reminders is a Cobot app that sends an email to each member of a space a number of days before the next invoice is due.

+The official installation runs under <http://reminders.apps.cobot.me>

 ## Setup